Q. How long is a class?

 Q. How much does it cost?:

-A. 5000yen (including tax) per person for an hour.
+A. 6,000JPY low season, 8,000JPY middle season or 10,000JPY high season (including tax) per person for an hour.
 The cost includes rental fee for the taiko sticks.
 Our group class is FREE for children under 5 years old (when participating along with their family).

 Q. What language will the lesson be in?